-Contract plans shall be plotted to scale on size B (11" X 17") multipurpose paper.
-These plots are to be generated from image files in accordance with the CADD Manual, Section 3.9.3.
-Care must be taken in setting up plotting equipment and software to center the sheet border and provide a minimum 3/4" margin at each end of the sheet.
-This is necessary to maintain plan sheet scales and to facilitate the reproduction process used for providing contract plan sets for advertisement and construction.

-Sheets that feature grids (cross sections, plan-profile, etc.) can be plotted with minor grid lines turned off or on.
-If the minor grids are plotted, they are to be half-toned.
-The FDOT Engineering/CADD System Software provides Microstation system plot drivers for this task.
-Pen tables for half-toning, using CAD Net plotting, are also available from the FDOT Engineering/CADD Systems Office.
+Contract plans shall be printed to scale to size B (11" X 17").
+These prints are to be generated from CADD design files in accordance with the CADD Manual, Section 3.9.3.
+Sheets that feature grids (cross sections, plan-profile, etc.) can be printed with minor grid lines turned off or on.
+If the minor grids are printed, they are to be half-toned.
+The FDOT Engineering/CADD System Software provides plot example configuration files for this task.